Manage Debit Orders

 Netcash will now validate the Bank account and branch code and accept the record if successfully validated.
 If the account fails validation, then the Bank account record will not be added to the Masterfile.

-B. Adding a Credit Card client:
+B. Adding a customer’s Credit Card details:

-• Payment method type: Select Credit Card
+Payment method type: Select Credit Card

 • Click on “Submit card details